terraform-viettelidc/terraform-provider-vcloud/website/docs/d/multisite_org_data.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_multisite_org_data"
+page_title: "Viettel IDC Cloud: vcloud_multisite_org_data"
 sidebar_current: "docs-vcd-data-source-multisite-org-data"
 description: |-
-  Provides a data source to read a VMware Cloud Director Org association data to be used for association with another Org.
+  Provides a data source to read a Viettel IDC Cloud Org association data to be used for association with another Org.
 ---

 # vcd\_multisite\_org\_data

-Provides a data source to read a VMware Cloud Director Org association data to be used for association with another Org.
+Provides a data source to read a Viettel IDC Cloud Org association data to be used for association with another Org.

 Supported in provider *v3.13+*